zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/getting-started-b2b/gettingStartedB2B.md

 As messages flow through the B2B Integrations for Receiving and Sending, each Inbound and Outbound message is persisted separately, in addition to the usual integration instance tracking.

-The persisted B2B messages can be viewed from a specialized UI, Monitoring > B2B Tracking.
+The persisted B2B messages can be viewed from a specialized UI, **Menu > Monitoring > B2B Tracking**.

 The sample screenshot below shows the B2B Tracking UI.
 ![](./images/gettingStarted-TrackMessages.png)